dguzenko/newdocs/docs/zoocart.md

 ### Step 3.
 Setup the Items

 1. Go to the *Joomla Administration / Components / ZOO/ App tab*.
-Choose the same app as in the Step 1 *(for example: app "Product Catalog")*
+Choose the same app as in the Step 1 *(e.g. app "Product Catalog")*
-2. Click the button *“New”* to create a new item and select the item type the same as in the Step 1. *(for example: type "Product")*
+2. Click the button *“New”* to create a new item and select the item type the same as in the Step 1. *(e.g. type "Product")*
 3. Setup the *Details* of the item.

 Add and configure all necessary items.